Dpepperrell/RepData_PeerAssessment1/PA1_template.md

 mean_steps <- mean(steps$steps, na.rm = TRUE)
 median_steps <- median(steps$steps, na.rm = TRUE)
 ```
+The mean is 9354.23 steps per day and the median is 10395 steps per day.

 ## Time Series plot of the average number of steps taken in a day